scratchaddons-community/scradd/README.md

 ## About

 Scradd is a custom all-in-one Discord bot for the [Scratch Addons (SA) server](https://discord.gg/FPv957V6SD).
-It has many features, such as Modmail, potatoboard, auto moderation, XP, and much more.
+It has many features, such as punishments, auto moderation, "potatoboard", XP, and much more.
 It also has many features specific to Scratch Addons, including addon search, suggestions, a fun game, tons of inside jokes, and more.

 Feel free to fork Scradd to use some features in your servers.